tamask1s/zax-parser/README.md

 ```

-#### Example11 - using zax_to_json() to serialize into a special string which can be used to be serialized in an std::string as an object, using also indentation level:
+#### Example11 - using zax_to_json() to serialize into a special string which can be used to be serialized in an std::string as an object.

+If you want to use this feature with your own custom string, then that string must have 2 trailing bytes: one in the end and one in the beginning.
+The trailing byte is defined as JSON_OBJ_TRAIL_BYTE.
+The example is using also indentation level.

 ##### Code: